cudanlab/cudanlab.github.io/content/events/2022-09-12-jer-thorp-lecture.md

 ---
 bookHidden: true

-title: "Jer Thorp - Living in Data: A User's Guide to a Better Information Future"
+title: "Jer Thorp - Time, Space and Place: How to Break All Of Data's Rules"
 event:
   start: 2022-09-12T14:00:00-00:00
   end: 2022-09-12T16:00:00-00:00